 are injective and therefore for each closed extension $(L^{2}\Omega^*(M,g),D_{*})$ also the following maps are injective:

 \end{cor}

 \begin{proof} It is an immediate consequence of the previous proposition. \end{proof}

-Now we give other three corollaries of proposition \ref{toposodo}.
-In particular the third corollary shows that it could exist a \textbf{topological obstruction} to the existence of a riemannian metric on $g$ with certain analytic properties.
+Now we give other three corollaries of Proposition \ref{toposodo}.
+In particular the third corollary shows that there could exist a \textbf{topological obstruction} to the existence of a riemannian metric on $g$ with certain analytic properties.